Luke Raley Player Props: Rays vs. White Sox

 Luke Raley At The Plate

-- Raley has two doubles, three home runs and four walks while batting .190.
+- Raley is hitting .178 with two doubles, three home runs and four walks.

-- Raley has picked up a hit in seven games this season (46.7%), including one multi-hit game.
+- Raley has had a base hit in seven of 16 games this year, and multiple hits once.

-- He has hit a long ball in two of 15 games played this year, and in 6.1% of his plate appearances.
+- He has homered in two of 16 games played this season, and in 5.8% of his plate appearances.

-- He has scored at least one run three times this year (20.0%), including one multi-run game.
+- He has scored at least once three times this season (18.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.